Code-Institute-Submissions/meltaylor78-holiday_planner/README.md

 **W3C Validation Service** https://validator.w3.org/
 - HTML & CSS code was checked on W3C validator at the end of the project.

+**JSHint Static Code Analysis Tool for JavaScript** https://jshint.com/
+- Validation of JS code used in the project.

 **HTML Formatter** https://webformatter.com/html
 - HTML code was run through HTML formatter to fix any indentation issues.